After 1st-round defeats, Cameroon, Serbia need World Cup win - NewsBreak

 After 1st-round defeats, Cameroon, Serbia need World Cup win

-After failing to score and losing their opening games, both Cameroon and Serbia need their strikers on target when they meet Monday at the World Cup.
+DOHA, Qatar (AP) — After failing to score and losing their opening games, both Cameroon and Serbia need their strikers on target when they meet Monday at the World Cup .

 “The highest level is unforgiving,” Cameroon coach Rigobert Song said after his team's opening 1-0 loss to Switzerland.
 “We no longer have any room for error and we’ll be going for broke.”